quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/7A003--Performance-modeling-and-design-of-computer-systems/7pmdc_part40_30.2_Preemptive.md

 :p What is the Laplace transform for time in system under PLCFS?
 ??x
-The Laplace transform for time in system under PLCFS, \(\tilde{T}(s)\), can be determined by considering the response time of a job and how many times it gets interrupted.
-This involves breaking down the problem into simpler components: first finding the response time \(T(x)\) for jobs of size \(x\), then determining the number of interruptions and their contribution.
+The Laplace transform for time in system under PLCFS,$\tilde{T}(s)$, can be determined by considering the response time of a job and how many times it gets interrupted.
+This involves breaking down the problem into simpler components: first finding the response time $ T(x)$for jobs of size $ x$, then determining the number of interruptions and their contribution.

 ```java
 // Pseudocode example: